wp-plugins/ml-slider/readme.txt

 = 1.2.1 =
 * Fix: Number of slides per slideshow limited to WordPress 'blog pages show at most' setting (reported by and thanks to: Kenny)
+* Fix: Add warning when BMP file is added to slider (reported by and thanks to MadBong)
+* Fix: Allow images smaller than default thumbnail size to be added to slider (reported by and thanks to: MadBong)

 = 1.2 =
 * Improvement: Code refactored